Real Plaza Trujillo

 The Real Plaza Trujillo is a shopping mall located in the city of Trujillo, in the La Libertad Region of northern Peru.
 It is part of the Real Plaza chain operated by InRetail (Intercorp).
 The mall was inaugurated on 15 November 2007, becoming the first complex of its kind in the city.

 Overview

 The shopping center was built on a plot of 81,000 m^{2} at the intersection of Cesar Vallejo West and Fátima avenues, southwest of the Historic Centre of Trujillo.
 During its construction it generated more than 1,000 direct jobs and a similar number of indirect jobs.
+The Real Plaza Trujillo shopping center was opened on 16 November 2007, and during the following years it received expansions and remodeling, among them the food court in 2016.

 Real Plaza Trujillo includes retail stores, restaurants, a cinema, a hypermarket, and entertainment areas.
 It has become one of the main commercial hubs of the city, attracting visitors from Trujillo and neighboring provinces.

+In 2023, then-mayor of Trujillo Arturo Fernández ordered the closure of Real Plaza due to its structural deficiencies and maintained that "the appropriate thing would have been its demolition".
+However, it was reopened to the public in January 2024 amid pressure from other politicians.